-My answer is always the same…
+My answer invariably always includes Krug.

 I still remember the first time I tried Krug….
 February 25, 2009 (Seriously.
 I kept the tasting notes.
 Yes, I am a champagne tragic!).
-It was at a masterclass with Bernadette O’Shea (my champagne teacher and mentor and all-round champagne champion).

 I love watching people the first time they try Krug… I’ve introduced maybe a dozen friends and each and every reaction has been unique and dramatic but all very, very happy!
-One particularly memorable reaction involved just a simple two-word quote… “champagne orgasm” (and that came from a guy!)

 I always ask champs-fans to write down what they feel the first time they taste Krug… I want to publish a book of champagne reactions!
 This wine is not about what you taste, but what you feel and how you react to trying it.

 Krug Tasting Notes (166th edition)

 Bubble & Flute Review

 In a few words...
 Indescribably good.
 Champagne orgasm.

 In a few sentences… Tasting Krug for the first time was I had a very visceral response.
 Like love at first sight.. or in this case, first sip.
 The Krug Grande Cuvée is the wine equivalent of a grand opera with a full symphony orchestra.
 It is rich and spicy and nutty, full of ripe fruit and hazelnuts but you can taste some tangy citrus and gingerbread, the strong presence of honey and brioche hint at its remarkable age.

 Moment or mood… any time you are in the mood for a grand opera.
 Opening night, red carpet and ready for drama and music and singing that is so good you will never forget it.